Mangrove-Web-Development/devdocs/local-development/css-javascript.md

 For convenience, some commands have aliases that can be used interchangeably.
 E.g. `npm run dev` and `npm run develop` do the same thing.

-build
+- `build`
-production
+- `production`
-: Compiles SASS and JavaScript for production use.
+    - Compiles SASS and JavaScript for production use.
 Run this command and commit output files before any production deploys.

-`watch`
+- `watch`
-: Use this instead of `develop` if you are on Windows.
+    - Use this instead of `develop` if you are on Windows.
 Windows does not report file change like Mac and other Unix-like systems do, so polling is used instead for compatibility.

-`dev`
+- `dev`
-`develop`
+- `develop`
-: Watches source SCSS and JavaScript files for changes and compiles for development.
+    - Watches source SCSS and JavaScript files for changes and compiles for development.
     When changes are detected, files are recompiled and the browser is automatically refreshed.